gear-foundation/gear-wiki/docs/developing-contracts/state.md

 }
 ```

 By default, the `state()` function returns the full State of the contact.

+## Custom program to read State

-Additionally, you can create custom State functions that can later be used on the client side.
+Additionally, you can create your own program for read State.
+This wrapper will allow you to implement your custom functions for the client side, not depending on the main program.

+This has a number of advantages, for example, you will always be able to read the State even if the program changes (provided that the incoming or outgoing types have not changed).

-To do this, we need to describe the necessary functions inside `metawasm` trait.
+To do this, we need to create an independent program.
+And to describe the necessary functions inside `metawasm` trait.
 For example:

 ```rust
 // ...